SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 #### WeasyPrint CLI in Docker

 This extension supports using WeasyPrint running in Docker container.
-This feature can be switched on with help of following properties in file `<POLARION_HOME>/etc/polarion.properties`:
+This feature can be switched on with help of following properties in file `polarion.properties`:

 ```properties
 ch.sbb.polarion.extension.pdf-exporter.weasyprint.connector=cli